 LB: It’s kind of like a balloon, if you keep putting air into it and don’t let the air out, it’s just going to explode isn’t it, it’s the same thing with your emotions.

-LB: Cause you have somebody there who can help, cause there will be somebody who’s a specialist, it’s CBT and things like that?
+LB: Cause you have somebody there who can help?

 LB: The bigger the explosion after.